-Lynchburg Stained Glass of Lynchburg, Va., has been selected to design and install the new windows.
-The faceted stained glass window in the chancel of the Chapel of St. Timothy and St. Titus was removed in October 2019 to make way for new stained glass windows which Lynchburg is designing and fabricating out of leaded glass, which has a longer lifespan than faceted glass.
-The original chancel window had reached the halfway point of its lifespan; while the new leaded glass windows are projected to last at least 100 years.
+Lynchburg Stained Glass of Lynchburg, Va., was selected to design and install the new windows.
+The faceted stained glass window in the chancel of the Chapel of St. Timothy and St. Titus was removed in October 2019 to make way for new stained glass windows that are being fabricated out of leaded glass, which has a longer life span than faceted glass.
+The original chancel window had reached the halfway point of its life span; while the new leaded glass windows are projected to last at least 100 years.
 A specialty of Lynchburg Stained Glass is the artistic use of clear and stained glass to allow in the natural light from the outside, emphasizing God’s creation.

 The committee decided the original stained glass window in the chancel, featuring Sts.
-Timothy and Titus, should be relocated elsewhere on campus so that the resurrected Christ would be the central window, just as He is and remains the center of our worship and praise.
+Timothy and Titus, will be relocated elsewhere on campus so that the resurrected Christ will be the central window, just as He is and remains the center of our worship and praise.

-The new windows will divide the worship space into two main areas: the nave and the transepts.
-In the nave, the windows would celebrate the Te Deum’s opening emphasis upon the praise of God by all creation in heaven and on earth.
-As one nears the chancel, the transept windows will lead worshipers into the Te Deum’s closing emphasis upon the ministry and work of Christ, tracing his life, death, resurrection and enthronement until His return to judge the living and the dead.
+The new windows will divide the worship space into two main areas: the nave, and the chapel and transepts.
+In the nave, the windows will celebrate the Te Deum’s opening emphasis on the praise of God by all creation in heaven and on earth.
+The chancel window is part of the second main area.
+The transept and chancel windows, functioning as a type of triptych, will lead worshipers into the Te Deum’s closing emphasis on the ministry and work of Christ, tracing His life, death, resurrection and enthronement until His return to judge the living and the dead.
+At the center of that triptych is the theme of the resurrection and reign of Christ, represented in the chancel window.
 The worship space, thus, moves from the praise of all creation to the praise of God’s people specifically for God’s saving work, the mystery made known most fully to us in the life, death and resurrection of Jesus Christ.

-Clear glass windows will remain in place until the installation of the new stained glass windows is completed.
+Clear glass windows will remain in place until the installation of all of the new stained glass windows is completed throughout the chapel.
 The original chancel window, featuring Sts.
 Timothy and Titus, will be repurposed elsewhere on campus although the exact location has not yet been determined.

 The name of the chapel will remain unchanged.

-Check this page from time to time as updates and photos of the project will be added as the installation progresses.
+Check this page from time to time as updates and photos of the project are added while the installation progresses.